tmetsch/graph_stitcher/docs/algorithms.md

 bid of C so is can increase it's bid on Y. When C is revisited it can increase it's bid given D has Y assigned.
 As soon as the nodes A & B are revisited they will eventually drop their bids, as they now know C & D can serve the request X, Y better.
-The hence sacrifice their bis for the needs of the greater good.
+They hence sacrifice their bis for the needs of the greater good.
 So the fact sth is assigned to a neighbour matters more then the bid of the neighbour (increase by 50%) - but still, the knowledge of the neighbour's bid is crucial (increase by 25%) - e.g. if bid from C would be 0, D should not